Why Redwood City

 Redwood City School District (RCSD, K-8, 6,394 students, state rank mid-tier per PublicSchoolReview) covers central Redwood City.
 Belmont-Redwood Shores SD covers the Redwood Shores eastern district.
 Sequoia Union High School District (9,505 students, 10 schools) handles 9-12 across all of Redwood City; Sequoia High School (U.S. News #344 California1,854 students) is the in-city flagship, with Woodside High School (U.S. News #409 California) serving western Redwood City + Woodside addresses.
 Carlmont High (Belmont) is the highest-ranked Sequoia Union HSD high school but most Redwood City addresses do not assign there.

 The K-8 district fragmentation is a meaningful pricing variable.
 RCSD is mid-tier statewide (well below the Peninsula's elite K-8 districts like MPCSD, Las Lomitas, BRSSD); Belmont-Redwood Shores SD ranks in California's top 10% for K-8.
-Redwood Shores addresses carry a $200K to $500K premium per comparable single-family on the strength of the BRSSD attendance plus the Oracle-corridor location.
+Redwood Shores addresses carry a premium per comparable single-family on the strength of the BRSSD attendance plus the Oracle-corridor location; attendance assignment is set by parcel and third-party rankings differ by school, so verify the exact assignment with the district registrar before an offer.
 At 9-12, Sequoia and Woodside ranks are mid-pack within the Sequoia Union HSD; Carlmont (Belmont) is the district's flagship at U.S. News #44 California.

 Typical assignment by sub-area